Advance HE Fellowships

 This workshop introduces the Fellowship program, the different Fellowship categories, eligibility requirements, and the support offered by the TIU for applicants.

-Introductory Workshops are offered throughout the year, in January, March, June, August.
+Introductory Workshops are offered throughout the year, in January, March, May and August

 Workshop schedule